There are five principal forms of corporate/business organisations under the Korean Commercial Code (KCC), namely:

 The KCC stipulates certain mandatory requirements for listed companies in terms of corporate governance, including the minimum number of outside directors, the establishment of specific committees and the appointment of a full-time statutory auditor.

 For listed companies, at least a quarter of all directors must be outside directors and for companies with total assets of KRW2 trillion or more, there must be at least three outside directors and a majority of the board of directors must be composed of outside directors.
-To ensure the independence of an outside director, persons having certain relationships with the company or a major shareholder are prohibited from becoming an outside director (please refer to 4.5 Rules/Requirements Concerning Independence of Directors).
+To ensure the independence of an outside director, persons having certain relationships with the company or a major shareholder are prohibited from becoming an outside director (see 4.5 Rules/Requirements Concerning Independence of Directors).

-Listed companies with total assets of KRW2 trillion or more must have (i) an audit committee in which at least two thirds of the members must be outside directors, with at least one member who is an accountant or financial professional, and (ii) an outside director nomination committee in which a majority of such board must be composed of outside directors.
+Listed companies with total assets of KRW2 trillion or more must have an audit committee in which at least two thirds of the members must be outside directors, with at least one member who is an accountant or financial professional, and an outside director nomination committee in which a majority of such board must be composed of outside directors.

 The audit committee has a similar role to that of a statutory auditor, overseeing other directors and accounting matters of the company.
 The outside director nomination committee functions as a body recommending outside directors to be appointed at the general meeting of shareholders and only such candidates recommended by the committee may be elected as outside directors.